What is a Network Hardware Attack?

 These devices do not have an IP or MAC address meaning that that intrusion prevention tools, Network Access Control (NAC) and Network Monitoring tools are unable to detect them.
 The entire manipulation is conducted on the Physical Layer (Layer 1) and the Data-Link Layer (Layer 2).
 So all higher-level communications are considered authentic and safe.
 This makes incident response efforts particularly challenging.

-Tools Used for Network Attack
+Used Network Attack Tools

 In this specific incident, the tool used was the PocketPort2 mobile router from Proxicast.
 The device pair was configured to run in virtual cable mode and to use a private switchboard server to ensure that there will be no traces back to the origin of the attacker.

-Sepio has also been able to detect and mitigate similar types of attacks that were conducted using different tools that acted in a similar manner.
+Sepio has also been able to detect and mitigate similar types of attacks that were conducted using different network attack tools that acted in a similar manner.
 Examples of such devices are mAP lite and AR150 – both purchased legally from reputable vendors.
-These tools can be adapted for rogue activities, potentially breaching enterprise security measures and circumventing authentication protocols.
+These hardware tools can be adapted for rogue activities, potentially breaching enterprise security measures and circumventing authentication protocols.

 Preventing Network Attacks with Hardware Visibility